 You might think: Well if the lawyer were any good at his job, he’d be able to write something that would get by the first time! …. and he could.
 But his job is not just to get a patent issued, his job is to make it worth something.
 Patent applications that get through the first time are probably too narrow- meaning competitors can easily get around your patent and circumvent any value you’d get out of it.

-Fish IP Law is pushing to get as much value out of the patent as we can by broadening the possibilities.
+The ideal is to get as much value out of the patent as we can by broadening the possibilities.
 The Patent Office pushes back against this and it is this process of back and forth that costs so much time.

 There are some exceptions to the long wait times.
 The first is to pay more money and expedite the process.